DheerajParmar22/NGOque/NGO-Management-System-master/README.md

 NGO Management System
 =====

-Simple NGO Management System built with angular and sql as a Mini Project for deeper understandin of how databases are managed
+Simple NGO Management System built with python, angular and sql as a Mini Project for deeper understandin of how databases are managed

 ## Features
 * Login ,Signup ,Edit